claudiunderthehood/ESP32DeautherTool/README.md

 6. **Connect to the ESP32 Wi-Fi Network**:
    - Default SSID: `ESP32Deauther`
    - Default Password: `password123`
-   - If you want change the SSID and Password you can do that in `main/include/config.h`
+   - If you want to change the SSID and Password you can do that in `main/include/config.h`

 7. **Access the Web Interface**:
    - Open a browser and navigate to `http://192.168.4.1/`.